 While it’s still debated exactly by whom and under what roof the Manhattan was originally created, it’s clear that it took off in the mid-1870s — and it’s been one of the country’s most popular cocktails ever since.

 With just three ingredients, one might think there isn’t a lot of wiggle room for variations on the build, but bartenders continue to find inventive ways to tinker with its flavor profile.
 Some switch up its base spirit from rye to gin or even rum, while others play with the styles and ratios of its vermouth.
-Many riffs incorporate complementary liqueurs like Chartreuse or Maraschino to add even more nuance to the traditional blend.
+Many variations incorporate complementary liqueurs like Chartreuse or Maraschino to add even more nuance to the traditional blend.
 And naturally, some also play off the drink’s Big Apple-centric name: If you ever see a cocktail named after another borough or NYC neighborhood (like the Bronx or the Red Hook), there’s a betting chance that it somewhat resembles the original Manhattan.

 Get the latest in beer, wine, and cocktail culture sent straight to your inbox.